PlutoCoders/week10SVGwow/README.md

 As the app is initated, users will be instructed to a color, shape, and text to make their logo design.

 ## How to Run the app
-You can run this application by going into the terminal command line of the main file, and typing: node index.js, which will biegin the prompts.
+You can run this application by going into the terminal command line of the main file, and type: node index.js, which will begin the prompts.

+## Repo Structure
+The repo is structured in this manner:
+- index.js is where we run the application code
+- library contains the various javascript files for shape constructor classes and the svg setup
+- examples contains the finished output product after the user succesfully finishes all the prompts
+- You can ignore assets, node modules, package.json, etc

 Helpful resources:
 - https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes